mbcovid19updates/mbcovid19updates.github.io/README.md

 ### Restaurants & Bars

-_Includes other public food establishments, bars, beverage rooms, brew pubs, micro-breweries and distilleries._
+_Includes other public food establishments, food courts, bars, beverage rooms, brew pubs, micro-breweries and distilleries._

 - Proof of vaccination is required for those 12 years of age and older to attend indoor and outdoor dining.
-- Food courts must follow these same regulations.
-They will have a grace period until September 7, 2021 to meet requirement to check proof of vaccination.
 - Individuals are not required to provide proof of vaccination to enter for the sole purpose of picking up takeout or delivery orders.